RepTambe/StreamTeam/README.md

     Click on properties.
     Properties contains the direct path minus the file name.
 You will need to copy the direct path and write in the file name when you want to read the csv's in your code.

    Here's a picture of what it should look like when you click properties.
 ![image](https://user-images.githubusercontent.com/56054621/230815828-539eb2cd-8214-4cf5-83ec-7808b8160876.png)

+In figure_1.py:
-In figure_1.py, the full path needs to be changed to your full path on line 19 For line 25 - 35, all the files in parentheses need to be changed to the full path name.
+     the full path needs to be changed to your full path on line 19 For line 25 - 35, all the files in parentheses need to be changed to the full path name.

+In home.py:
-In home.py, the full path needs to be changed to your full path on line 19 For line 27 - 35, all the files in parentheses need to be changed to the full path name.
+    the full path needs to be changed to your full path on line 19 For line 27 - 35, all the files in parentheses need to be changed to the full path name.

-Make sure you swith the backslashes to forward slahes.
+Make sure you swith the backslashes to forward slahes!!!!!!

 Here's an example:

+df_allDailyFlow = pd.read_csv('C:/Users/atamb/Box/Stream Team Dream Team/allDailyFlowData.csv',encoding="ISO-8859-1")

-df_catchment = pd.read_csv('C:/Users/atamb/Box/Stream Team Dream Team/allDailyFlowData.csv',encoding="ISO-8859-1")
+df_catchment = pd.read_csv('C:/Users/atamb/Box/Stream Team Dream Team/catchmentMetadata.csv',encoding="ISO-8859-1")

 Figure 1(03/23)